Robbie-Cook/deep-network/README.md

 (http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.108.3078&rep=rep1&type=pdf).

 My experimentation focusses on exploring what happens as the network is expanded, and as deep network techniques are added.

+The main file is `main.py`.  `rehearsal.py` contains the rehearsal implementation. `settings.py` contains most of the settings.